Usman M. Bugaje

 Usman M. Bugaje is a Nigerian politician from Katsina State, born in September 1951.
 He represented the Jibia/Kaita Federal Constituency in the National Assembly, serving as a member of the Peoples Democratic Party (PDP) from 2003 to 2007 in the House of Representatives.
 He also served as Special Adviser (Political) to the Vice President.

+He was nominated as the vice-presidential candidate of the Social Democratic Party (SDP) in 2026.